veeman/QtCodeSnippets/README.md

 # QtCodeSnippets
 Homepage [www.mage-dev.de](http://www.mage-dev.de/)
-Copyright (c) 2012-2013 Vitalij Mast <mailto:vitalij-mast(at)mage-dev(dot).de>
+Copyright (c) 2012-2013, 2017 Vitalij Mast <vitalij-mast@mage-dev.de>
 License see LICENSE file

 ## QJsonTranslatorExample
-A demonstration how to use JSON syntax for the translations files in a multilingual application.
+A demonstration how to use JSON files for the qt translations engine in a multilingual application.
 For more info see [JSON Wikipedia](http://en.wikipedia.org/wiki/JSON)

 Path: `/QJsonTranslatorExample`